LTUC/amman-dotnet-401d2/README.md

 The ASP.NET curriculum focuses on the following learning outcomes:

-- Fundamentals of the C# language and Object Oriented Programming
+- Fundamentals of the C# language and Object-Oriented Programming
 - ReST API Development
 - Entity Framework
 - Authentication and Authorization Using Identity Framework